flaneurette/simple-log/README.md

 # simple-log

-(maybe) the smallest traffic log script in existence.
+(maybe) the smallest website traffic log script in existence.
 8 lines, although, it can be a one-liner.